panic360/cse15l-lab-reports/LabReport-Wk3.md

 }
 ```

-The original code differs after the middle index because the left half of the array is overwritten before being used to assign the right half.
+The original code makes the array differ after the middle index because the left half of the array is overwritten before being used to assign the right half.
 In order to fix this, only half the array needs to be traversed, and each sequential value can be swapped with its appropriate index on the other side of the array.

 ## Part 3: What I've Learned
 Most of the things I've learned in this class has been new to me so far.
 One of the most interesting things that I learned in week 2 was the basics of a server's backend.
 The internet seems like such a daunting topic, but seeing a simple server written in java and hosted on my own machine helped me get a better understanding of how a server works, such as using paths and requests.